Ways to get involved in research

 • typically consist of between 6–8 people with a facilitator and co-facilitator

-• the facilitators focus the discussion in a nondirective manner
+• supported by facilitators who focus the discussion in a nondirective manner

-From being involved in a PPI Focus Group people may also be interested in being involved throughout the lifecycle of the project as part of a PPI Steering Committee to:
+From being involved in a PPI Focus Group, you may also be interested in being involved throughout the lifecycle of the project as part of a PPI Steering Committee to:

 • recruitment (how to enhance a research participant’s journey in a research study/trial)